sls-jmantz/SMTP-Relay-GraphAPI/README.md

   tokens to babysit.
 - LAN-IP allowlist (CIDR) on the front door, sender allowlist on the way out.
-- Plain SMTP on :25, no auth required from clients &mdash; because your printer from 2007 cannot do STARTTLS.
+- Plain SMTP on :25, no auth required from clients &mdash; because your printer/scanner combo device from 2007 cannot do STARTTLS.
 - Raw MIME is forwarded to Graph as-is (base64), so attachments, Content-Type, headers etc. are preserved.